ElectroOptical Innovations Consulting

 Manufacturing Research department.
 At that time, IBM produced about

-devices gave rise to lots of fascinating measurement problems.
+advanced bipolar logic devices gave rise to lots of fascinating

-Sam Batchelder, Marc Taubenblatt, and I invented a solid immersion microscope in
+Sam Batchelder, Marc Taubenblatt, and I invented a silicon contact microscope in

 1989, as a method for inspecting the bottoms of 16-Mb DRAM trench capacitors,

-the laboratory of my Stanford Ph.D. advisor, Prof. Gordon Kino, at
+laboratory of my Stanford Ph.D. advisor, Prof. Gordon Kino, at about the same

-good contact to the back surface of the silicon wafer.
+to make good contact to the back surface of the silicon wafer.
+(Interestingly a

 1, 3, pp 253-259 [May 1962].)